 Exploration of Top-K Query Graphs.
 Given the query space, the remaining task is to search for the minimal query graphs in this space.
 Informally, a query graph is a matching subgraph of the augmented schema graph, such that for every keyword of the user query it contains at least one representative keyword matching element, and (2) the graph is connected, i.e. there exists a path from every graph element to every other graph element.
 A matching query graph is minimal if there exists no other query graph with a lower score.
 In [5], we have proposed a top-k procedure to find such query graphs.
 This procedure starts from the keyword elements and iteratively explores the query space for all distinct paths beginning from these elements.
 During this procedure, the path with the highest score so far is selected for further exploration.
-At some point, an element to at least one keyword element, for every keyword in the user query.
+At some point, an element might be discovered to be a connecting element, i.e. there is a path from that element to at least one keyword element, for every keyword in the user query.
 These paths are merged to form a query graph.
 The explored graphs are added to the candidate list.
 The process continues until the upper bound score for the query graphs yet to be explored is lower than the score of the k-ranked query graph in the candidate list.